-Table 9: Lock Register Out
+Table 11: Lock Register Out

+Bit Bit name Value Function

+b7-b2 Reserved

+b7-b4 Reserved

+b7-b4 Reserved

-Bit Bit name Value Function b7-b4 Reserved b1 Sector lock down 1 The write lock and lock-down bits cannot be changed.
-Once a value of 1 is writ- ten to the lock-down bit, it cannot be cleared to a value of 0 except by a power- up.
-0 The write lock and lock-down bits can be changed by writing new values to them. b0 Sector write lock 1 WRITE, PROGRAM, and ERASE operations in this sector will not be executed.
+b1 ten to the lock-down bit, it cannot be cleared to a value of (up.
+The write lock and lock-down bits cannot be changed.
+Once a value of 1 is written to the lock-down bit, it cannot be cleared to a value of 0 except by a powerup.
+The write lock and lock-down bits can be changed by writing new values to

+them.

+1 WRITE, PROGRAM, and ERASE operations in this sector will not be executed.
 The memory contents will not be changed.

 0 WRITE, PROGRAM, or ERASE operations in this sector are executed and will modify the sector contents.